RaineyMisty/katsuo-ropebound/README.md

 It is a 2D pixel-art platformer where cooperation is necessary.
 Players control several characters bound by a rope, to conquer the majestic and treacherous slopes of a mysterious mountain, you must master the art of collaborative climbing to reach the top.

+The game is a 2d platformer where 2 players are chained together and must make it to the top of the mountain, and must collaborate to make it to the top.
+The player can at most move left, right, jump, jump left, and jump right and try their best to jump on platforms to ascend the mountain.
+But be aware there are obstacle that might or might not hinder your progress towards your goal.

+Such things that you may encounter are moving platforms, spikes, large distances which require more effort, and even trampolines that may aid your ascent.

 ## Advanced topic AI:
 main implementation: AI created should be a deep learning model focused as a cooperative player for platforming, using a behavior tree to solve jumping with 2 or more players.
 ### check with team which learning we are doing